 We are happy you have joined us in Pathways for Development as a Provisionally Licensed Worker.
-You are on your way to be equipped for obtaining permanent ministry status in the Metropolitan District of The Christian and Missionary Alliance.
+This process aims to help you discover and bring you into alignment for permanent ministry status in the Metropolitan District of The Christian and Missionary Alliance.
 We hope that the investment you make in this process will have lasting impact in your life and ministry.

-Pathways was designed to provide you a learning residency that is accessible, developmental, and progressive.
-It enables you to practice ministry and be introduced to The Alliance family while participating in a cohort as you complete the training process.
+Pathways is designed to provide you a learning residency that is accessible, developmental, and progressive.
+It enables you to practice ministry and be introduced to The Alliance family while participating in a cohort during the first year as you complete the training process.
 Pathways is focused on building you as minister, leader, and person.
 Through modules you will be challenged to build a deeper understanding about Alliance ministry, theology, and polity.
 Your interaction with a ministry supervisor will help develop and sharpen your ministry skills.
 We will provide opportunities to cultivate the health of your soul through your participation in Pathways Cohorts.

-We, in the District Office look forward to serving you in every way possible.
+We, in the District Office, look forward to serving you in every way possible.
 We consider it a privilege to be a part of God's preparation process in your life as you step into this greater measure of leadership.